neverbot/dotfiles/vscode/README.md

    * Install every extension in the list: `cat extensions.txt | xargs -n 1 code --install-extension`.
    * To remove every extension installed: `code --list-extensions | xargs -n 1 code --uninstall-extension`.

+- `custom-vscode.css` and `vscode-script.js` are for customizing the UI with the *Custom CSS and JS Loader* add-on.

 Notes: Use soft links so the contents are always in sync.

 ```bash